The npm start

 If there’s no output at all, then you may have the ignore-scripts

-NPM configuration set to false
+npm configuration set to true

 .